Borisfer/VIPR-Vectorial-Phase-Retrieval-for-microscopy/README.md

     a) The file choice is automatic when you run Main.m

     * *important note: As this code is general for many cases, we cannot define metrics for centering\cropping in advance.
-    Thus: you need to create a centered z-stack - has to be square and we recommend and odd grid size.*
+    Thus: you need to create a centered z-stack - has to be square and we recommend an odd grid size.*

-    b) input coordinates associated with the images in any way you want input size needs to match the amount of images loaded
+    b) input coordinates associated with the images in any way you want input size needs to match the number of images loaded
     Default: x=0 ; y = 0 ; z = emitter radius; z_stack_pos - Nominal Focal Plane(NFP) positions (Default - loads NFP mat file for                    TetraPod images)

 5) **run ''Main.m''**